Red Book

 How can a PASS help you?

-A PASS allows you to set aside other income besides your Supplemental Security Income (SSI) and/or resources for a specified period of time so that you may pursue a work goal that will reduce or eliminate the SSI or Social Security Disability Insurance (SSDI) benefits you currently receive.
-For example, if you receive SSDI, wages, or other income, you could set aside some of that money to pay expenses for education, vocational training, assistive technology used for employment–related purposes, or starting a business as long as the expenses are related to achieving your work goal.
+A PASS allows you to set aside other income besides your Supplemental Security Income (SSI) and resources for a specified period.
+This allows you to pursue a work goal that will reduce or eliminate the SSI or Social Security Disability Insurance (SSDI) benefits you currently receive.
+For example, if you receive SSDI, wages, or other income, you could set aside some of that money to pay expenses for education, vocational training, assistive technology used for employment–related purposes, or starting a business.
+Expenses must be related to achieving your work goal.

 We do not count the income that you set aside under your PASS when we figure your SSI payment amount.
 We do not count the resources that you set aside under your PASS when we determine your initial and continuing eligibility for SSI.